sourcefrog/cargo-mutants/README.md

   Typically the incremental builds are relatively cheap compared to the time to run the tests.

-- Mutagen needs a nightly compiler. cargo-mutants can be built with any recent stable (or nightly) compiler and can be used with very old compilers.

 Please let me know anything else that should be added or corrected.